Introduction

 3.1 It Makes Things Faster and More Accurate

-The biggest reason to use a label printer is that it makes things go faster and with fewer mistakes.
+The biggest reason to use a label printer is that it speeds things up and makes fewer mistakes.
 You don’t have to worry about writing things out by hand or using regular printers not built for labels.
 This means your labels will be easy to read and look good, and it keeps things from getting mixed up.

 3.2 It Helps You Follow the Rules